gitlabform/gitlabform/README.md

 GitLabForm is a specialized "configuration as a code" tool for GitLab projects, groups and more using hierarchical configuration written in YAML.

+## ✨ Version 2 has been released! ✨

+Please see the [changelog](https://github.com/egnyte/gitlabform/blob/main/CHANGELOG.md) for a complete list of new features and bug fixes in this release.

 ## Table of Contents

 * What you get? - [Features](#features) (with [Comparison to similar apps](#comparison-to-similar-apps) and [Limitations](#limitations))